Manchester Council announced on 21st October 2024 that the school street scheme at Brookburn Primary is now approved to continue permanently.

 A School Street is a road outside a school with a temporary restriction on most motor vehicle traffic during morning drop-off and afternoon pick-up times.
 The restriction applies to school traffic and through traffic.
 These School Streets have been shown in other parts of the UK to reduce overall vehicle traffic in school areas, improve road safety and air quality, and facilitate more active modes of travel among pupils.
-That is why the programme is being trialled in 7 schools across Manchester.
+That is why the programme has been trialled in 7 schools across Manchester.

 The School Street at Brookburn Primary operates on Brookburn Road between the cobbled lane and Claude Road junction (from house numbers 5 to 39 Brookburn Road).
-The trial runs between 8:30-9:10 and 15:10-15:50 during term time (excluding weekends and school holidays) for a 6-month period with a phased increase in frequency until 30th November 2023.
-The trial started on the 2nd of February and operated once a week on Thursdays for the first month.
-The trial was temporarily paused from mid-March to 30th May while Manchester Council updated the Experimental Traffic Regulation Order.
+The School Street runs between 8:30-9:10 and 15:10-15:50 on Mondays, Tuesdays, and Thursdays during term time (excluding weekends and school holidays).

 The frequency of marshalled School Streets closures is subject to change depending on volunteer marshal availability.
 We will do our best to inform the community of any changes to the planned frequency as the trial progresses.

 Signage has been erected on Brookburn Road indicating to road users the section between signs is now a School Street zone.
-The location and nature of proposed signage is shown on the map below.
+The location and nature of the signage is shown on the map below.
 Click here to view a larger version.

 On days when the School Street is operated by volunteer marshals, temporary Road Closed signs and removable bollards will be used at the points of the road closure to clearly identify the School Street zone.
 Volunteer marshals wearing high visibility clothing will help to direct traffic, answer questions, and accompany exempt vehicles requiring access.